You can learn how to make the perfect roast beef in the oven. In fact, I think it is one of the easiest main dishes to make.

 Other optional steps

-Why would you truss a roast, you can truss a roast to help force it into a more even shape?
-This will help cook the roast evenly evening.
+Why would you truss a roast, you can truss a roast to help force it into a more smooth shape?
+This will contribute to cooking the roast evenly evening.
 It also can make the roast easier to slice when it comes time to slice the beef.
 Did you know that often you can ask the butcher to truss the roast for you?
 You can also truss the roast yourself with some butchers string that is sold in most grocery stores.

 How to make the Perfect Roast Beef in the Oven